-Prepayments were more than anticipated due to a greater number of subscriptions relating to the 2022 financial year being prepaid by 30 June 2021.
-Historically, these subscriptions had been paid in the financial year to which the subscription related.
+Prepayments were more than anticipated due to a greater number of subscriptions relating to 2022/23 being prepaid by 30 June 2023.
+Historically, these subscriptions had been paid in the financial year that the subscription related to.

 Schedule of capital receipts